shuhei/knowledge/nodejs.md

 There are mainly two approaches for CPU profiling.

-- V8 profiler: This is the way to go because V8 supports it, but it still doesn't cover outside of V8, such as libuv, etc.
+- V8 profiler: This is the way to go in the long term because V8 supports it, but it still doesn't cover outside of V8, such as libuv, etc.
-- Linux perf: V8 doesn't officially support it, but it will keep working for a while.
+- Linux perf: Low runtime overhead and covers everything including libuv, etc. V8 doesn't officially support it, but it will keep working for a while.

 Both of them are currently being improved.